 - Statistics and other data that are useful evidence of your capabilities.

-In addition to ‘common’ questions it can also be useful to include (and categorise) any highly customised, one-off answers, approaches or other special elements.
+In addition to ‘common’ questions and corresponding responses it can also be useful to include (and categorise) any highly customised, one-off answers, approaches or other special elements.
 These may be useful reference to ‘inspire’ other special responses and to help answer ‘unusual’ questions and will help leverage all the hard thinking that went into creating that content rather than it being lost to the mists of time.

 Pro tip: Going forward as part of your bid wrap up process index, cross reference or otherwise update your content library after each bid hands in.
 Clearly flag new or improved material and make it easy for your team to access.
 That means housekeeping to assess then archive or delete superseded content.
 And make sure it’s clear (by some sort of time and date convention) what is most recent so you don’t create version control issues, revert to an out of date CV or old content.